WheteThunger/MonumentAddons/README.md

 ## Uninstallation

-Ensure the plugin is loaded with `Persist entities while the plugin is unloaded` set to `false`, then simply remove the plugin.
+Ensure the plugin is loaded with saving disabled for all types of entities, then simply remove the plugin.
 All addons will be automatically removed.

 ## Developer API